On behalf of the Student of Engagement and the Student Engagement Coordinators at

 please notify OCC staff upon arrival on-site.

-Dean.
+Engagement Coordinator.
 Constitution/Bylaws should have a minimum requirement of:

 - Statement of purpose and the process used to elect officers- elections must take place